 The remainder of the trailer sees the aftermath after Kidman’s character Gretchen speaks out with her allegations against Ailies, much to the surprise of Robbie and Theron’s.

 ‘Ready to go to war,’ a voice says at the end over the phone to Gretchen.
-‘Oh year,’ she replies.
+‘Oh, yeah,’ she replies.

 Who stars in Bombshell?

-Kidman plays Gretchen Carlson (with Hillary Clinton-esque coiffed perfection) and Theron stars as news anchor Megyn Kelly.
+Kidman plays Gretchen Carlson (with Hilary Clinton-esque coiffed perfection) and Theron stars as news anchor Megyn Kelly.
 In addition to the real-life power duo, Robbie stars as fictional character Kayla Pospisil.

 ‘I'm her fan,’ Kelly told the Daily Mail in September. ‘(She) seems smart, seems like a good mom.
 So you could do worse, right?’